Visionatrix/Visionatrix/README.md

   * *User Support*:  easily configured to work with multiple users.

 > [!NOTE]
-> The project is currently in the early development stage, expect breaking changes.
+> The project is currently in the development stage, expect breaking changes.

 ## Easy installation for home use